Ambassadors and patrons

 He says: “I was diagnosed with bowel cancer, but it was caught early.
 The most important thing is to see your GP if you notice any symptoms.
 Doing that saved my life.”

-Matthew is a journalist and has worked for The Sun and The Daily Mirror, but he’s best known for presenting Channel 5’s The Wright Stuff.
+Matthew is a journalist and has worked for The Sun and The Daily Mirror, presented Channel 5’s The Wright Stuff for 18 years and now presents The Matthew Wright Show on TalkRadio.

 Matthew’s father died from bowel cancer at 53 years old in 1997, and his grandfather was also diagnosed with the disease but made a full recovery.
 He is now passionate about raising awareness of bowel cancer and supports our fundraising and campaigning work.